finegrain-ai/refiners/docs/concepts/chain.md

 # Chain

-When we say models are implemented in a declarative way in Refiners, what this means in practice is they are implemented as Chains. `Chain` is a Python class to implement trees of modules.
-It is a subclass of Refiners' `Module`, which is in turn a subclass of PyTorch's `Module`.
+When we say models are implemented in a declarative way in Refiners, what this means in practice is they are implemented as Chains. [`Chain`][refiners.fluxion.layers.Chain] is a Python class to implement trees of modules.
+It is a subclass of Refiners' [`Module`][refiners.fluxion.layers.Module], which is in turn a subclass of PyTorch's `Module`.
 All inner nodes of a Chain are subclasses of `Chain`, and leaf nodes are subclasses of Refiners' `Module`.

 ## A first example